einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 The overloaded operators we defined above makes it very easy to translate the vector arithmetic into code.
 It also makes the code very easy to read, and hopefully convince yourself that it does the right thing.

-The next transformation is flip, which flips a picture about the center vertical axis of the bounding box.
+The next transformation is **flip**, which flips a picture about the center vertical axis of the bounding box.

-Which might sound a bit involved, but it’s just this:
+Which might sound a bit involved, but it's just this:

 TODO: flip-f